Sexual abuse scandal in the Roman Catholic Archdiocese of Philadelphia: Sexual abuse convictions

-Reverend Edward Avery
+Edward Avery

 In 1995, Avery was reported to the archdiocese for improper behavior with young boys.
 He was wrestling, tickling and sleeping with them.
 The archdiocese sent him away for treatment.
 After his discharge, the archdiocese was supposed to keep him away from children.
 However, Cardinal Bevilacqua assigned him to St. Jerome's Parish in Philadelphia.
-While at St. Jerome, Reverend Charles Engelhardt in 1999 introduced him to Danny Gallagher.
+While at St. Jerome, Charles Engelhardt in 1999 introduced him to Danny Gallagher.
 Gallagher was a 10-year-old boy at the parish school whom Engelhardt had been sexually assaulting for the past year.
 Avery would engage in oral intercourse with Gallagher on several occasions.

 The archdiocese in December 2003 permanently removed Avery from ministry.
 The Vatican laicized him in 2006.
 In February 2011, Avery was charged with rape, indecent sexual assault and other criminal charges.
 Before the start of his trial, Avery pleaded guilty in March 2012 to conspiracy and sexually assault; he was sentenced to two and a half to five years in state prison.
 Avery in January 2013 recanted his confession, claiming that he never abused Gallagher.

-Reverend James J. Behan
+James J. Behan

 Behan in 2002 was pastor of Immaculate Conception Church in Wilmington, North Carolina, when Martin Donohoe accused him of sexual abuse in Philadelphia.
 The Diocese of Charlotte immediately suspended Behan from public ministry.
 Donahoe said that Behan entered into a sexual relationship with him when he was 14-year-old boy at North Catholic High School in Philadelphia.
 Donahoe reported ending the relationship in 1981.

 Behan was indicted in Philadelphia in April 2004 on charges of rape, involuntary deviate sexual intercourse, and indecent assault.
 He pleaded guilty in February 2005 to sexually abusing Donahoe.
 In a decision that stunned many observers due to its leniency, the judge sentenced Behan in December 2005 to 12 years of probation.

-Reverend Richard J. Cochrane
+Richard J. Cochrane

 In August 1999, Cochrane, a teacher at Malvern Preparatory School in Malvern, Pennsylvania, was charged with sexual assault.
 The victim, then a student at Malvern, said that Cochrane sexually assaulted him in June 1991 at a house in Tobyhanna.
 Cochrane showed a pornographic film to the victim, gave him beer, fondled him and then performed a sexual act on him.
 A second victim made similar accusations against Cochrane, but the case was too old to prosecute Cochrane in January 2003 pleaded no contest to sexual assault.
 He was sentenced in July 2003 to one and a half to two years in state prison.